beerush-id/svem-vscode/README.md

 ## What is Svem?

-Svem is a language that allows you to write Svelte components in Markdown files.
+[Svem](https://github.com/beerush-id/svem) is a preprocessor that allows you to write Svelte components in Markdown files.
 It is a combination of Svelte and Markdown.

 ### Svem Features